Native plant landscaping design tips

 Extended bloom time

-Bees need to eat all year, so include a variety of plants for flower from early spring to late fall
+Bees need to eat all year, so include a variety of plants to ensure flowers from early spring to late fall.
+See the bloom time table for some examples.

 WIldlife depend on plants that fill the spaces between the tops of canopy trees and the ground.
 Different bird species, for instance, nest at different levels.